The Feds are open for business – but SBIR / STTR still stalled at the end of 2025!

 If you are planning to submit to these “investigator led” agencies, future solicitations are likely to be fairly similar to those that have closed in 2025.

 However, agencies that include SBIR/STTR as part of their procurement, including DoW/DoD and NASA, topics are always need-based and are rarely (in case of DoW/DoD almost NEVER) repeated.
+Therefore, you will likely need to work on your strategy and look at your pipeine while you wait for those topic specific solicitations to open.

-My advice – keep working on proposals you are targeting to the NSF or NIH as you are likely going to find a solicitation topic that can include your proposal once new soliciations are opened.
+My advice – keep working on proposals you are targeting to the NSF or NIH as you are likely going to find a solicitation topic that can include your proposal once new solicitations are opened.

 But for other agencies, wait until a new solicitation is available so that you can target your work!
 You can always, for any agency, work on key background items about team, past research etc.